New European Commentary

 Jdg 15:1 But after a while, in the time of wheat harvest, Samson visited his wife with a young goat.
 He said, I will go in to my wife into the room.
 But her father wouldn’t allow him to go in-

 As the Spirit came upon Gideon (Jud.
 6:34), so it is described as coming upon Samson (Jud.
 14:6).
-It seems that the incident in ch.
-15, where Samson visits his wife with a kid and uses this as an excuse to kill many Philistines, was planned by him to reflect Gideon's zeal.
+It seems that the incident in chapter 15, where Samson visits his wife with a kid and uses this as an excuse to kill many Philistines, was planned by him to reflect Gideon's zeal.
 The way Gideon brought a kid to Yahweh (Jud.
 6:19) may reflect how Samson came with a kid (Jud.
 15:1).
 See on :4.

 Jdg 15:2 Her father said, I was certain that you utterly hated her, therefore I gave her to your companion.
 Isn’t her younger sister more beautiful than she?
 Please take her instead-